google-research/skai/docs/assessment_instructions.md

 [Cloud console](https://console.cloud.google.com/dataflow/jobs).
 Clicking on the job will show a real-time monitoring page of the job's progress.

-When the Dataflow job finishes, it should have generated a set of sharded TFRecord files containing unlabeled examples of buildings in the output directory you specified.
+When the Dataflow job finishes, it should have generated two sets of sharded TFRecord files, one set under the "unlabeled" directory, and one set under the "unlabeled-large" directory.
+Both file sets contain unlabeled examples of all buildings found in the Area Of Interest.
+The difference is that the images in the "unlabeled-large" file set include more context around the building and are larger (by default, 256x256).
+These examples will be used for labeling.
+The images in the "unlabeled" file set are smaller (by default, 64x64), and will be used for model training and inference.

 ### Building Detection